georgeOsdDev/longo/example/todomvc/readme.md

 > This is a example implementation of TodoMVC by Longo.js.

-> In fact, since the this is a sample about Longo.js, This sample not in MVC style.
+> In fact, since this is a sample about Longo.js, this sample not in MVC style.

 > _[Longo.js](http://georgeosddev.github.io/longo/)_